 We wrapped up the tour and I stopped at a local coffee shop for tea since it was pretty cold.
-The streets were active with people and I felt safe as a solo traveler in Savannah at night.
+The downtown streets were busy with people and I felt safe walking alone at night.

 I hit every single square.
 Every square.
 All 22 of them.
 It actually wasn’t difficult and, without rushing, I finished in less than 3 hours.